Columbus, NC— Lt. Colonel Harrison S. Smith US Army (Ret.) ’45, H Co. BS CE, ME CE, passed away on January 15, 2020.

 Per Harrison’s request, no services will be held.

-To send flowers to Lt.
-Colonel Harrison S. Smith US Army (Ret.)'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lt.
+Colonel Harrison S. Smith US Army (Ret.), please visit our floral store.